David Dao and United Airlines reach 'amicable' settlement after viral video incident

 The airline had said it wanted to make room for staff who were heading to Louisville to be in place for a morning flight.

+But Demetrio told NBC News, "no one else in the entire world is going to be sued by Dr. Dao."

+"United has stepped up to the plate and hit a homerun," he added.

-Demetrio said Dao had become an "unintended champion for the adoption of changes which will certainly help improve the live of literally millions of travelers."
+Demetrio said in his statement Dao had become an "unintended champion for the adoption of changes which will certainly help improve the live of literally millions of travelers."

 Related: Man Dragged Off United Flight Stands to Gain.
 But How Much?